 Q: When do you start reviewing applications for your 2020 graduate programme?

-A: We start reviewing applications for our 2020 graduate programme in September 2019.
+A: We started reviewing applications for our 2020 graduate programme in September 2019.

 Q: When is the deadline for applications for the 2020 graduate programme?

-A: The deadline for our September 2020 graduate programme was Friday 15 November 2019.
+A: The deadline for our September 2020 graduate programme was Friday 15 November 2019, and applications are now closed.

 Q: How will you keep me informed on the progress of my application?